[UK] How Will Brexit Affect My EU Trademark?

 July 22, 2018

 It has now passed the two-year mark since the decisive referendum where the UK public voted to leave the EU.
 With the official leaving date set as Friday 29th March 2019, and intellectual property rights low priority on the negotiating table, it is understandable that there is much confusion around existing Trademarks, and the future rights going forward.

-As it stands, a trade mark can be registered either directly in the UK, or via what is known as a European Trade Mark (formerly known as a “Community Trade Mark”) which encompasses all current 28-member states.
-It is virtually certain that for the foreseeable future there will be no change in laws or regulations for a UK registered trademark.
+As it stands, a trademark can be registered either directly in the UK, or via what is known as a European Trade Mark (formerly known as a “Community Trade Mark”) which encompasses all current 28-member states.
+It is virtually certain that for the foreseeable future there will be no change in laws or regulations for the UK registered trademark.

 In January of this year, the EU set out its position regarding existing European Trade Marks in the UK.
 From the 29th March 2019, a European Trade Mark would no longer be applicable in the UK and will only cover the remaining 27 territories.

 However, since that paper was published, the UK has responded with a Brexit Paper.
 The UK government has in principle agreed that any European Trademark will automatically be recognised within a UK trademark right.
 Therefore, at the time of writing, it appears that after the UK formally leaves the European Union, any European trademark registered before the end of 2020 will still cover the UK for the duration of the trademarks life.